-A budget supermarket chain from Europe has revealed plans to open at least 200 stores in the UK over the next five years.
+A budget supermarket chain formed in Europe has revealed plans to open at least 200 stores in the UK over the next five years.

 Mere will rival other food discounters Aldi and Lidl in the UK market and claims to be a third cheaper than its German competitors.

 Here’s all you need to know about Mere…

 What is Mere?

 Founded in Siberia, Russia, in 2009, the company - known in its home country as Svetofor - has been opening stores across Europe under the Mere name since 2018.